sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 Sudden changes can be caused by indexing configuration changes.

-Additionally, a discrepancy between "assigned" and "tracked" could indicate a bug.
+Additionally, a discrepancy between "index_num_assigned" and "index_queue_cap" could indicate a bug.

 Legend:
-- assigned: # of repos assigned to Zoekt
+- index_num_assigned: # of repos assigned to Zoekt
-- indexed: # of repos Zoekt has indexed
+- index_num_indexed: # of repos Zoekt has indexed
-- tracked: # of repos Zoekt is aware of, including those that it has finished indexing
+- index_queue_cap: # of repos Zoekt is aware of, including those that it has finished indexing

 This panel has no related alerts.